earthgecko/skyline/docs/installation.rst

 The documentation is aimed at installing Skyline securely by default.
 It is possible to run Skyline very insecurely, however this documentation does not specify how to do that.
-Both the set up and documentation are verbose.
+Both the set up and documentation are verbose (but do not cover everything).
 Setting up Skyline takes a while.

 The quickstart installation script takes about 30 minutes to run.
 It downloads and builds Python, creates a skyline system user, provisions a virtualenv,